 Named for its Air sole unit’s 270 degrees of visibility, the Nike Air Max 270 is the latest shoe in the Air Max line.
 It became an instant hit following its release in 2018 and is the first ever Air Max trainer to have been designed exclusively for lifestyle purposes, as opposed to running.
 It also features the tallest Air Max heel unit, so if you’re looking to boost your height a tad, this could be the shoe for you.

 10. Nike Air Max 90Buy now at Nike

 Originally released as the Air Max III in - you guessed it - 1990, the Nike Air Max 90 has gone on to become one of the brand’s most popular styles.
 With its thick sole, OTT detailing and visible Air sole unit, it was a forebearer of the chunky-sneaker trend that engulfed most of the late 2010s.
 Heavy on the ‘90s nostalgia, yet still as relevant as ever.

-Hailed as the fastest Nike running shoe to date, the Nike ZoomX Vaporfly NEXT% might be a bit of a mouthful but that hasn’t stopped tongues wagging since it was first announced.
+The original was hailed as the fastest Nike running shoe to date and its sequel is no slouch, either. the Nike ZoomX Vaporfly NEXT% 2 might be a bit of a mouthful but that hasn’t stopped tongues wagging since the range was first announced.
 The patented ZoomX foam in the sole unit provides unparalleled bounce and response.
 So much so, in fact, that some have called it mechanical doping, suggesting that these trainers are so good that they give athletes an unfair advantage.